 But you can help change that.

-Taking the first steps for a healthier worksite
+Take the first steps to a healthier workplace

 - Reduce or eliminate regular soft drinks and sugary beverages